 Peri ods Content Personal Study Objectives Week 1 and 2 4 per.
 Introduction to the course Simulator for twin- engine electrical generation system.
 Course Outline Review of the safety rules Introduction to the simulator for twin-engine electrical generation system (operator mode) Measurements of voltages on different components in normal operation.
 Analysis of the normal values obtained Regulator adjustment on the simulator in parallel mode.
-Laboratory Preparation: Define the nominal theoretical values of voltages (battery, external power, and alternator) in the circuits. #3.5, #3.6, #3.8 (025T) Weeks 3 to 5 6 per.
+Laboratory Preparation: Define the nominal theoretical values of voltages (battery, external power, and alternator) in the circuits. #3.5,#36, #3.8(025T) Weeks 3 to 5 6 per.
 Troubleshooting a DC generation system of a twin- engine piston aircraft Detection of abnormal operation and identification of the defective component by continuity measurements and comparison with the nominal valued - open circuit and short circuit.
-Review of the electrical schematics and troubleshooting techniques. #3.9 (025T) Weeks 6 and 7 4 A) Test: Individual exam on troubleshooting using the simulator (2 periods per student).
-Failures are open circuit and short-circuit types.
-B) Static inspection of an alternator - Individually 2 periods.
-According the manufacturer's standards and procedures Laboratory report: report and comment the results of the manipulations.
-Week 8 2 per.
-Introduction to measuring AC voltage Demonstration by the teacher of a sine and the phase shift between two sines.
-RMS Voltage measurement (AC 1phase 60Hz) with a digital voltmeter. (on LabVolt) AC three-phase: Measurement of the voltage between lines, the phase voltage with a digital voltmeter on Labvolt and a transformer #1.1, #1.5, #2.1 (0263) Week 9 2 per King Air AC distribution and inverters inspection Inspection of the inverters on an aircraft, King Air, Learjet Review of theory course notes #3.4, #3.5, #3.6 (0263)
+Review of the electrical schematics and troubleshooting techniques. #3.9 (025T) Weeks 6 and 7 4 Failures a B) Static insp • Acc idual exam on troubleshooting using the simulator (2 are open circuit and short-circuit types. ection of an alternator - Individually 2 periods. ording the manufacturer's standards and procedures oratory report: report and comment the results of the 5 #3.5, #3.6, #3.8 and #3.9 (025T) #2.5 (025T) Week 8 2 per King Air AC distribution and inverters inspection Inspection of the inverters on an aircraft, King Air, Learjet Review of theory course notes #3.4, #3.5, #3.6 (0263)

-Peri ods Content Personal Study Objectives Week 10 to 12 and 14 6 per.
+Peri ods Content Personal Study Objectives Week 9 to 11 and 13 6 per.
 Become familiar with and troubleshooting performing exercises using a simulation software for AC primary electrical generation systems.
 Become familiar with the simulator operation.
 Become familiar with the systems in normal condition.
 Check proper operation of the circuits and systems on the simulator.
 Make a diagnosis of the operational status of the systems.
 Troubleshooting of DC system Review primary AC generation on board an aircraft and its distribution.
 Use of manufacturer's technical documentation.
-ATA100 System. #1.5, #2.1, #3.6 (0263) #3.8 (025T) Week 13 2 per Power-up of an aircraft with AC primary generation system Components visualisation (Challenger 601) Activities on aircrafts in rotation: Power-up of the aircraft using the AC and DC ground power unit Localize Challenger 601 generation system components (TRU, IDG, GLAC, GTC, GCU etc.) Engine starting and power up the IDGs on the cockpit trainer Deployment ant retraction of the RAT Review of theory course notes #3.6 (0263) Week 15 2 per Exam on fault detection on AC primary electrical generation systems and DC system troubleshooting using a simulation software.
+ATA100 System. #1.5, #2.1, #3.6 (0263) #3.8 (025T) Week 12 2 per Power-up of an aircraft with AC primary generation system Components visualisation (Challenger 601) Activities on aircrafts in rotation: Power-up of the aircraft using the AC and DC ground power unit Localize Challenger 601 generation system components (TRU, IDG, GLAC, GTC, GCU etc.) Engine starting and power up the IDGs on the cockpit trainer Deployment ant retraction of the RAT Review of theory course notes #3.6 (0263) Week 14 2 per Exam on fault detection on AC primary electrical generation systems and DC system troubleshooting using a simulation software.
 Check the operation of the simulator circuits and systems.
 Make a diagnosis on the status of the systems Troubleshooting of DC system.
 DURATION: 100 minutes per student Review of primary AC generation on board an aircraft and its distribution.
 Use of manufacturer's technical documentation.
-ATA100 System. #1.5, #2.1, #3.6 (0263) #3.8 (025T)
+ATA100 System. #1.5, #2.1, #3.6 (0263) #3.8 (025T) Week 15 2 per.
+Power-up of an aircraft with AC primary generation system Components visualisation (A220) Activities on aircraft: Power-up of the aircraft using the AC ground power unit Localize Challenger 601 generation system components Familiarisation with onboard equipment and electrical system monitoring and control

 This course outline is the translation of "Plan de cours - 280-404-EM - Systèmes avioniques à courant alternatif".

-In case of any contradictions, the French version, which is the original, prevails. - 8 - PC_2019H_280-4A4-EM_Avionique_ENA.docx/20 décembre 2018
+In case of any contradictions, the French version, which is the original, prevails.

+- 8 PC_2020H_280-4A4-EM_Avionique_ENA.DOCX/Janvier 2020